CSC207-UofT/course-project-207-project-dream-team/Phase 1/Design Document.md

   - SimpleScheduler: only responsible for scheduling the timetable via recursion.
   - Filter and its subclasses: For our three non-abstract ApplicationBusinessRule.filter classes, each of them is responsible for dealing with one kind of user preference.
 For instance, Instructor Filter only works if users want to rule out specific unwanted instructors.
-Therefore, one non-abstract ApplicationBusinessRule.filter class has its own responsibility, and will change if and only its own ApplicationBusinessRule.filter method (named “sort” in the algorithms) changes.
+Therefore, one non-abstract ApplicationBusinessRule.filter class has its own responsibility, and will change if and only if its own ApplicationBusinessRule.filter method (named “sort” in the algorithms) changes.

 - Open/closed principle:
   - An implementation of the Open/closed principle is the Filter class.
 The instance variables in Filter are made